tMinamiii/lgtm/README.md

 The Go gopher was designed by Renee French. (http://reneefrench.blogspot.com/) The design is licensed under the Creative Commons 3.0 Attributions license.
 Read this article for more details: https://blog.golang.org/gopher

+### About LINE Seed Licensing

+All content of LINE Seed is copyrighted material owned by LINE Corp.
+All typefaces are released under free, open source license.
+You can use them for any personal or commercial purpose.
+However, the software font files themselves cannot be sold by the other parties other than LINE Corp.
+For commercial use, we highly recommend to include attribution in product or service.